mateosoul/Chess-Smart-Contract-Casino-Solana/README.md

 ## Contact

-If you have any quesion, contact here: [Telegram](https://t.me/lorine93s)
+If you have any quesion, contact here: [Telegram](https://t.me/mateosoul)

+Gmail: mateo.talentdev@gmail.com

 ## Features